-The Equity Plan highlights priorities within coastal and ocean policymaking and research that are primed for statewide action.
-Importantly, the goals, objectives, and strategies proposed in the Plan are a product of a collaborative design process that engaged OPC staff, OPC leadership, and OPC's Environmental Justice Advisory Group, a 13-member group of stakeholder representatives from seven regions across the state.
-The Environmental Justice Advisory Group, convened by OPC to co-author and facilitate the development of the Plan, is further described in Appendix B.
+The Equity Plan highlights the equity priorities within coastal and ocean policymaking and research that are primed for statewide action.
+Importantly, the goals, objectives, and strategies proposed in the Plan are a product of a collaborative design process that engaged OPC staff, OPC leadership, the public, and OPC's Environmental Justice Advisory Group, a 13-member group of stakeholder representatives from seven regions across the state.
+More details on the Environmental Justice Advisory Group, which OPC convened to co-author and facilitate the development of the Plan, can be found in Appendix B.